-DISTRIBUTION TUNNELS EMERGENCY WORK: Due to excessive infiltration in the new distribution chamber from the distribution tunnels, emergency leakage investigation and repair work was completed.
+INSTRUMENTATION AND GROUNDWATER MONITORING WELLS: DISTRIBUTION TUNNELS EMERGENCY WORK: Due to excessive infiltration Groundwater monitoring wells, piezometers, inclinometers, and other in the new distribution chamber from the distribution tunnels, emergency instrumentation were provided to monitor the reservoir under several leakage investigation and repair work was completed. different contracts.
+The groundwater monitoring wells and instrumentation DISTRIBUTION TUNNEL SYSTEM - ELECTRICAL AND MECHANICAL SYSTEM for Stage 1 have been installed and are now functioning.

-DISTRIBUTION TUNNEL SYSTEM - ELECTRICAL AND MECHANICAL SYSTEM & MISCELLANEOUS REPAIRS: Corroded equipment in the distribution chamber needed to be replaced and new communication for fire and gas alarms installed.
+& MISCELLANEOUS REPAIRS: Corroded equipment in the distribution chamber needed to be replaced and new communication for fire and gas alarms installed.
 This work was completed in 2017.